brenoslivio/BioTukey/README.md

-# RNAseq-AnalysisTool
+# BioTukey

-Web app for classification and analysis of RNA sequences.
+Comprehensive toolkit for interactive data analysis, engineering, and classification of biological sequences.